abdul1433/Active-Directory/README.md

 Login to Client-1 as Jessica Doe

-Once logged in go to Start --> System --> Select users that can remotely access this PC --> Add --> Domain Users --> Check
+Once logged in go to Start --> System --> Remote Desktop --> Select users that can remotely access this PC --> Add --> Domain Users --> Check Names --> Save